binhphanhai/frontend-system-design/docs/behavior-interview/07-collaboration.md

 # Answering Collaboration Behavioral Questions

-*Learn how to answer "Tell me about a time..." styled questions for evaluating your collaboration skills.*
+_Learn how to answer "Tell me about a time..." styled questions for evaluating your collaboration skills._

----

 ---